 The Audio collection includes interviews with exiles, political prisoners and the Radio Freedom collection.
 The film and video recordings include hundreds of hours of news footage, production rushes and stock footage from more than 200 film and video production projects.
 The core of the collection came from IDAF.
 Most of these films and videos were banned in South Africa prior to 1990.

-ARTEFACTS, ART, POSTERS AND BANNERS
+ARTIFACTS, ART, POSTERS AND BANNERS

 The collection includes artefacts that were used as forms of political protest during the anti-apartheid struggle.
 These include T-shirts, stickers, badges and jewellery, among other items.
 Ex-political prisoners from Robben Island also donated some personal items used by them during their imprisonment on the Island.